motleystate/dabeplech/.github/ISSUE_TEMPLATE/new-api-connector.md

 ---
 name: New API connector
-about: Add new API connector to bioapi
+about: Add new API connector to dabeplech
 title: ''
 labels: new api
 assignees: ''